ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ClusterInstallerDriver.rst

 Syntax
 ------

-$KAMANJA_HOME is the directory to which the Kamanja package is downloaded;
+$KAMANJA_INSTALL is the directory to which the Kamanja package is downloaded;
 default location is */tmp*.